SwordForShinobi/Text_generation_NN/README.md

 # Text_generation_NN
 Several .py scripts connected to each other to generate some text

-Pay attention to pathes in scripts
+Pay attention to pathes in scripts.
 Executive file name is Parser_for_load.py It should be run via terminal like this: python path/Parser_for_load.py seed_text size